lucasalbl/MLUXpack/READ_ME.txt

 Heya!
 This is the "official" modpack of the MLUX server.
 Most of these mods are simply replacements for optifine, so things like better looking grass, connected textures and most importantly way better performance (even better than optifine!).
 This pack also includes SimpleVoiceChat and it will be expanded with any future mods we might add to the server.
 Why release this as a modpack instead of just linking people to the mods?
 Because curseforge is an annoying website and it's very easy to accidentally end up installing the wrong version of a mod (especially for SimpleVoiceChat!), so we release this pack as "tried and tested" for our server.

+IMPORTANT NOTE FOR MACOS USERS:
+At the current time SimpleVoiceChat seems to have some compatibility issue with (an)other mod(s) on macOS systems, meaning it won't fully work, and doing the quite complicated install will only make your experience worse.
+As our testing has proven inconclusive we recommend you to not install the mod (simply delete it from the "MLUXmods" folder before starting the instructions) and to use discord or another voice chat program until we figure out the issue / until the issue gets fixed by the developers of the mod.
+Sorry for the inconvenience!

 INSTRUCTIONS:
 1. Open fabric-installer-0.10.2.jar (if it doesn't open, drag it out of this folder, into your downloads and try again).